Core 2 Extreme X7900 vs Core 2 Quad Q9550

 Memory specs

-Types, maximum amount and channel quantity of RAM supported by Core 2 Quad Q9550 and Core 2 Extreme X7900.
+Types, maximum amount and channel quantity of RAM supported by Core 2 Quad (Desktop) Q9550 and Core 2 Extreme X7900.
 Depending on the motherboard, higher memory frequencies may be supported.

 Supported memory typesDDR1,DDR2,DDR3DDR1